 Fredy Huaman Mallqui

 This course gives students a solid foundation in traditional skills for carving furniture and architectural details.
 Participants develop a confident understanding of the selection, sharpening, and safe handling of gouges and V-tools, and the cutting properties of wood.
 Fredy begins the class with a series of exercises that establish a vocabulary of basic cuts.
-Participants expand on these by carving shells, followed by acanthus leaves, which are the central form from which all classical carving stems.
+Participants expand on these by carving shells, intricate foliage, and acanthus leaves, which are the central form from which all classical carving stems.

 Instruction covers the full process of ornamental carving, starting with drawings and ending with surfaces that are finished straight from the chisel.